mdn/content/files/en-us/web/http/caching/index.md

 Stored HTTP responses have two states: **fresh** and **stale**.
 The _fresh_ state usually indicates that the response is still valid and can be reused, while the _stale_ state means that the cached response has already expired.

 The criterion for determining when a response is fresh and when it is stale is **age**.
 In HTTP, age is the time elapsed since the response was generated.
-This is similar to the {{(Glossary("TTL")}} in other caching mechanisms.
+This is similar to the {{Glossary("TTL")}} in other caching mechanisms.

 Take the following example (604800 seconds is one week).